Reading Time: 6 minutes read

 Your mother famously loved anything you gave her for Mother’s Day.
 Ours did too, but let’s be honest.
 That macaroni mosaic really pushed the limits on what qualifies as a “giraffe.”

-It’s the thought that counts, but we’ve got a couple of design tips to help bring your photo book game from serviceable to professional.
+It’s the thought that counts, but we’ve got a couple of design tips to help elevate your photo book game.

 - Let your theme and selected images guide you.
 If it’s childhood, go chronological.
-But you may be able to group photos based on geography, season, and so on.
+Once you start noticing trends you may find other ways to group them e.g. geography, season, and so on.

 - Vary your layouts.
 Alter the sizes, shapes, and number of photos per page.
 Motif has several professional layout options to choose and gather inspiration from.